I. What does informed consent mean in the human subject research context?

 In order for participation in a study to be truly voluntary, the participant must understand what he or she is agreeing to do.
 The investigator must present the information to the participant in a way that is understandable to that participant, and then assess whether the participant did, indeed, understand the information.
 This part of the process is very important, because it lasts throughout the time that the participant is in the study.
 The investigator must make sure that the participant understands all the important elements of the consent form at the time the consent form is signed, and, all during the research study.
 The participant must understand that participation is voluntary and that he or she can withdraw from the study at any time.

 The Johns Hopkins Medicine Institutional Review Boards require investigators to include the consent requirements established by DHHS (45 CFR 46.116) and FDA regulations (21 CFR 50.20).
-These include the following eight required elements:
+These include the following nine required elements:

-3) A description of any benefits to the participant or to others which may reasonably be expected from the research;
+(3) A description of any benefits to the subject or to others that may reasonably be expected from the research;

-7a) An explanation of whom to contact for answers to pertinent questions about the research and research participants' rights;
+(7) An explanation of whom to contact for answers to pertinent questions about the research and research subjects' rights, and whom to contact in the event of a research-related injury to the subject;

-8b) A statement that refusal to participate will involve no penalty or loss of benefits to which the participant is otherwise entitled; and
+(8) A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled; and

 In addition, the consent document may contain the following items when appropriate:

-1a) A statement that the particular treatment or procedure may involve risks to the participant which are currently unforeseeable;
+(1) A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) that are currently unforeseeable;

-2) Anticipated circumstances under which the participant's participation may be terminated by the investigator without regard to the participant's consent;
+(2) Anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's or the legally authorized representative's consent;

-5a) The consequences of a participant's decision to withdraw from the research;
+(4) The consequences of a subject's decision to withdraw from the research and procedures for orderly termination of participation by the subject;

-6) A statement that significant new findings developed during the course of the research which may relate to the participant's willingness to continue participation will be provided to the participant;
+(5) A statement that significant new findings developed during the course of the research that may relate to the subject's willingness to continue participation will be provided to the subject;

-7) The approximate number of participants involved in the study.
+(6) The approximate number of subjects involved in the study;

 Some elements (both required and optional) are included in the preprinted "boilerplate" text of the JHM IRB template consent form.
 The investigator is expected to be familiar with this standard text and not duplicate items when preparing a consent form for the IRB's review.